Generalizations of the Matching Polynomial to the Multivariate Independence Polynomial: Introduction

 Generalization of these results to the independence polynomial has been partially successful.
 About a decade ago, Chudnovsky and Seymour \cite{CS} established the real-rootedness of the independence polynomial for claw-free graphs.
 (The independence polynomial of the claw is not real-rooted.)
 A general root bound for the independence polynomial was also given by \cite{rootbounds}, though it is weaker than that of Heilmann and Lieb.
 As with the original results, these generalizations are proven using univariate polynomial techniques.

 More recently, Borcea and Br{\"a}nd{\'e}n used their characterization of stability-preserving operators \cite{bb1}, \cite{bb2} to give a simple and intuitive proof of the real-rootedness of the matching polynomial.
-To that end, they use the following multivariate generalization of real rootedness. \begin{definition} Let $\mathcal{H}_+$ denote the open upper half-plane.
-A polynomial $p \in \C[z_1,...,z_n]$ is said to be \emph{stable} if either $p \equiv 0$ or $(z_1,...,z_n) \in \mathcal{H}_+^n$ implies $p(z_1,...,z_n) \neq 0$.
-Additionally, if $p \in \R[z_1,...,z_n]$, we say that $p$ is \emph{real stable}.
-(Notice that a univariate polynomial is real stable iff it is real-rooted.) \end{definition}
+To that end, they use the following multivariate generalization of real rootedness.